IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/african-celtic.md

 The newly introduced test sets were curated from a combination of open-source newspapers, with a focus on arts and culture, business, and sports articles from *Voice of America*.
 Test data is evenly split between European-context and African-context articles.

-*An optional additional Irish–English track may be added in February/March.*

 ### Data Format